Measles: South Pacific

 A measles outbreak in New Zealand has 2193 confirmed cases and two deaths.
 A measles outbreak in Tonga has 612 cases of measles.

 Samoa

 A measles outbreak in Samoa in late 2019 has over 5,700 cases of measles and 83 deaths, out of a Samoan population of 200,000.
 Over three percent of the population were infected, and a state of emergency was declared from 17 November to 7 December.
 A vaccination campaign brought the measles vaccination rate from 31 to 34% in 2018 to an estimated 94% of the eligible population in December 2019.

 Africa

 The Democratic Republic of the Congo and Madagascar have reported the highest numbers of cases in 2019.
 However, cases have decreased in Madagascar as a result of nationwide emergency measles vaccine campaigns.
 As of August 2019 outbreaks were occurring in Angola, Cameroon, Chad, Nigeria, South Sudan and Sudan.

 Madagascar

-An outbreak of measles in 2018 has resulted in 118,000 cases and 1,688 deaths.
-This followed outbreaks of bubonic and pneumonic plague in 2017 (2575 cases, 221 deaths) and 2014 (263 confirmed cases, 71 deaths).
+An outbreak of measles in 2018 has resulted in well beyond 115,000 cases and over 1,200 deaths.